 Period ballad music video with a heartwarming story.

-"My Son", first 2021's music video.
-Deep growth message for your loved little one, and in Arabic.
+"My Son", a music video with a deep growth message for your loved little one.

 And a slow-paced loop styled animation to help you relax.